-- Common Whitetail-Plathemis lydia (Common resident) - Four-spotted Skimmer-Libellula quadrimaculata (Fairly common spring migrant) - Painted Skimmer-Libellula semifasciata (Uncommon spring migrant.
+- Common Whitetail-Plathemis lydia (Common resident) - Four-spotted Skimmer-Libellula quadrimaculata (Fairly common spring migrant) - Painted Skimmer-Libellula semifasciata (This beautiful dragonfly is an uncommon spring migrant.
 Sometimes seen in meadows, away from water.) - Twelve-spotted Skimmer-Libellula pulchella (Common resident) - Widow Skimmer-Libellula luctuosa (Fairly common resident) - Eastern Amberwing-Perithemis tenera (Uncommon resident) - Calico Pennant-Celithemis elisa (Uncommon resident) - Halloween Pennant-Celithemis eponina (Fairly common resident.
 Can be found along the shore of Embayment D or in the meadows of the Baselands.) - Dot-tailed Whiteface-Leucorrhinia intacta (Uncommon resident.
 Seems to favour small ponds such as the Triangle Pond or the Goldfish Pond.) - Eastern Pondhawk-Erythemis simplicicollis (Common resident, especially in Embayment D) - Variegated Meadowhawk-Sympetrum corruptum (Uncommon migrant.
 A western species that appears in Toronto most often in late summer or fall.
-May have bred in 2019 when there was an influx of this species along the Toronto lakeshore.) - White-faced Meadowhawk-Sympetrum obtrusum (Fairly common resident) - Ruby Meadowhawk-Sympetrum rubicundulum (Fairly common resident) - Band-winged Meadowhawk-Sympetrum semicinctum (Uncommon resident) - Black Meadowhawk-Sympetrum danae (Rare migrant.
+May have bred in 2019 when there was an influx of this species along the Toronto lakeshore.)

+- White-faced Meadowhawk-Sympetrum obtrusum (Fairly common resident) - Ruby Meadowhawk-Sympetrum rubicundulum (Fairly common resident) - Saffron-winged Meadowhawk-Sympetrum costiferum (Uncommon resident.
+Several records by Bob Yukich spanning the period from August 11, 2001 to September 7, 2002 and centered in The Flats.
+This species was also breeding on Ward's Island at the time, but since then it seems to have disappeared from Toronto and is now considered rare in the city. - Band-winged Meadowhawk-Sympetrum semicinctum (Uncommon resident) - Black Meadowhawk-Sympetrum danae (Rare migrant.
 Only records from The Spit come from October 1996 when specimens were photographed by M.H.
 King and D. Beadle in the Baselands.) - Autumn Meadowhawk-Sympetrum vicinum (Common late-season resident) - Blue Dasher-Pachydiplax longipennis (Common resident throughout) - Striped Saddlebags-Tramea calverti (Very rare southern migrant.
 Only Toronto record is from October 17, 2021, when P. Prior photographed a single specimen on The Spit by the base of the trail that leads to Pipit Point.) - Carolina Saddlebags-Tramea carolina (Uncommon migrant) - Black Saddlebags-Tramea lacerata (Common resident throughout) - Wandering Glider-Pantala flavescens (Fairly common migrant.
 Most often seen in the fall.) - Spot-winged Glider-Pantala hymenaea (Fairly common migrant.
 Most often seen in the fall.)